Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Examples of interest

-In the context of simulating particle systems like \eqref{Eq:MV-SDE Propagation}, that involve convolution type operators and hence interaction terms that need to be computed for every single particle, assume one wants to simulate an $N$-particle system over a discretised finite time-domain with $M$ time points.
-Under such setting, a standard explicit Euler scheme incurs a computational cost of $\cO(N^2M)$.
+In the context of \eqref{Eq:MV-SDE Propagation}, assume one wants to simulate an $N$-particle system over a discretised finite time-domain with $M$ time points.
+Since we deal with convolution type operator, the interaction term need to be computed for every single particle and thus, a standard explicit Euler scheme incurs a computational cost of $\cO(N^2M)$.
 Without the convolution component, the cost is simply $\cO(N M)$.
 For the SSM scheme in Definition \ref{def:definition of the ssm}, since it is has an implicit component there is an additional cost attached to it (more below).

 At this level, two strategies can be thought to reduce the complexity.
 The first is by controlling the cost of computing the interaction itself, these have been proposed for example in the projected particle method \cite{belomestny2018projected} or the Random Batch Method (RBM) \cite{jin2020rbm1}.
-To date there is no general proof of these outside Lipschitz conditions (and constant diffusion coefficient in the RBM case) for the efficacy of the method, also, it is not clear how to use these methods in combination with the Newton to solve the SSM's implicit equation (more below).
+To date there is no general proof of these outside Lipschitz conditions (and constant diffusion coefficient in the RBM case) for the efficacy of the method, also, it is not clear how to use these methods in combination with Newton to solve the SSM's implicit equation (more below).
 The second is to better address the competition between the number of particles $N$, as dictated by the PoC result Proposition \ref{Prop:Propagation of Chaos}, and the time-step parameter $M$ (or $1/h$).
 Our experimental work estimating the Propagation of chaos rate points to a convergence rate of order $1/2$ instead of the upper bound rate $1/4$ guaranteed by \eqref{eq:poc result} in Theorem \ref{Prop:Propagation of Chaos}.
 This result is not surprising in view of the theoretical result \cite[Lemma 5.1]{delarue2018masterCLT}; and numerically in \cite[Example 4.1]{reisinger2020adaptive}.
 To the best of our knowledge, no known PoC rate result covers the examples presented here and Theorem \ref{Prop:Propagation of Chaos} is presently the best known general result.